dirdr/beavops/README.md

    - **Important:** Do not commit your `.env` files to your repository!

 ### Traefik 🛫
-1. The traefik dashboard is exposed over internet, with the domain provided in `DASHBOARD_DOMAIN`
+1. The traefik dashboard is exposed over internet, with the domain provided in `DASHBOARD_DOMAIN` environment variable
-2. Simple auth `DASHBOARD_AUTH_USERS` environment variable, can be generated using the `./traefik/scripts/generate_simple_auth.sh` script
+2. Simple auth `DASHBOARD_AUTH_USERS` environment variable can be generated using the `./traefik/scripts/generate_simple_auth.sh`

 ### Grafana Setup 📊